sydney-competitive-programming-club/website/README.md

 ## 🚀 About

 The Sydney Competitive Programming Club (SCPC) is a community of students at the University of Sydney passionate about competitive programming, algorithmic problem-solving, and preparing for contests like ICPC.
+The site now focuses on being a clean entry point with quick links out to our external platforms (Instagram for events, Discord for community chat) and a single in-house “Gym” page that curates the practice ladders everyone can work through together.

 ## 🛠️ Tech Stack